RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-jira/README.md

       X-Atlassian-Token: 'no-check'
       # This is a workaround since Jira APIs reject browser origin requests.
 Any dummy string without whitespace works.
       User-Agent: "AnyRandomString"

+jira:
+  # Defaults to /jira/api and can be omitted if proxy is configured for that url
+  proxyPath: /jira/api
+  # Defaults to latest and can be omitted if you wan't to use the latest version of the api
+  apiVersion: latest
 ```

 3. Set img-src in Content Security Policy